natureoo/corda-kubernetes-deployment/README.md

 This is a brief view of the steps you will take, for the full set of steps, please review [CHECKLIST.md](docs/CHECKLIST.md).

 1. Customize the Helm ``values.yaml`` file according to your deployment (this step is used by initial-registration and Helm compile, very important to fill in correctly and completely)
+2. Download networkRootTrustStore.jks
+    1. curl http://34.76.103.90:8080/network-map/truststore -o /home/feil_zou/corda4/corda-kubernetes-deployment/helm/files/network/networkRootTrustStore.jks
-2. Execute ``one-time-setup.sh`` which will do the following (you can also step through the steps on your own, just follow what the one-time-setup.sh would have done):
+3. Execute ``one-time-setup.sh`` which will do the following (you can also step through the steps on your own, just follow what the one-time-setup.sh would have done):
     1. Build the docker images and push them to the Container Registry
     2. Generate the Corda Firewall PKI certificates
     3. Execute initial registration step (which should copy certificates to the correct locations under ``helm/files``)
-3. Build Helm templates and install them onto the Kubernetes Cluster (by way of executing either ``deploy.sh`` or ``helm/helm_compile.sh``)
+4. Build Helm templates and install them onto the Kubernetes Cluster (by way of executing either ``deploy.sh`` or ``helm/helm_compile.sh``)
-4. Ensure that the deployment has been successful (log in to the pods and check that they are working correctly, please see below link for information on how to do that)
+5. Ensure that the deployment has been successful (log in to the pods and check that they are working correctly, please see below link for information on how to do that)

 ---